 In 1976, brothers Larry and Mark Levy opened D.B.
-Kaplan's Delicatessen, with a third partner, Donald Berton Kaplan, on the 7th floor of Chicago's Water Tower Place at 835 North Michigan Avenue.
+Kaplan's Delicatessen with a third partner, Donald Berton Kaplan, on the 7th floor of Chicago's Water Tower Place at 835 North Michigan Avenue.

-|CLICK FOR A FULL-SIZE, 1990 MENU|
+|CLICK FOR A FULL-SIZE 1990 MENU|

 Employees found they could always go to Mrs. Levy with a problem.
 Quietly, she did good deeds.
-There was a woman who struggled to keep a job, and Mrs. Levy paid for her dental reconstruction because she thought that might be the problem.
+A woman struggled to keep a job, and Mrs. Levy paid for her dental reconstruction because she thought that might be the problem.
 The lively D.B.
 Kaplan's offered more than 100 sandwich creations, all bearing groan-worthy, punny names, like the Lake Shore Chive, with roast beef and cream cheese with chives on black bread, and the Studs Turkey for radio journalist Studs Terkel, with beef tongue, hot turkey breast, Canadian bacon, cranberry sauce and shredded lettuce on French bread.
 National celebrities were not spared either.
 The Hammy Davis, Jr. was ham salad on a BLT with mayo on whole-wheat toast.

 D.B.
 Kaplan's Deli won the 1977 Great Menu Award from the National Restaurant Association.